-The matured fresno pepper is about 3 inches long and about 1.5 inches wide at the shoulder.
-And its body is slightly curved that tapers at the end with a pointed tip.
+The matured Fresno pepper is about 3 inches long and about 1.5 inches wide at the shoulder.
+Its body is slightly curved and tapers at the end with a pointed tip.

-It’s flesh is firm, thick and succulent, and great to use as fresh in salad, sauce, or chutney.
-The matured pepper looks bright green in color and turns red when completely ripen.
+Its flesh is firm, thick, and succulent, and great to use as fresh in salad, sauce, or chutney.
+The matured pepper looks bright green and turns red when completely ripened.
 The ripe Fresno peppers have intense heat and smoky flavors and taste mildly sweeter when cooked.

 An intro to fresno pepper

-This chili pepper developed and introduced during the mid 1950’s in California.
-Later it gained popularity and now it is one of the popular varieties available in the markets of the United States.
+This chili pepper developed and was introduced in the mid-1950’s in California.
+Later it gained popularity, and now it is one of the popular varieties available in the markets of the United States.

 Belongs to the ‘capsicum annuum’ family of wax short pepper type(where banana pepper belongs to the long wax type pepper).

-The seeds are the main source of heat and they are clustered together at the center attached to a white membrane.
+The seeds are the main source of heat, and are clustered at the center attached to a white membrane.

-In recent decades, these Fresno peppers are often canned and named as hot chili peppers.
+These Fresno peppers are often canned and named as hot chili peppers in recent decades.

 How does it taste?

-Fresno peppers taste earthy that’s similar to jalapeno, and ripened fresno peppers are often confused with the ripened jalapeno peppers, because of their look alike color and shape.
+Fresno peppers taste earthy that’s similar to jalapeno, and ripened Fresno peppers are often confused with ripened jalapeno peppers, because of their look-alike color and shape.

-The red Fresno peppers have intense heat and flavor, and have a mild fruity flavor when compared to the unripe ones.
-Which makes them a remarkable ingredient and has been adopted by renowned chefs to flavor up their signature dishes.
+The red Fresno peppers have intense heat and flavor and have a mild fruity flavor when compared to the unripe ones.
+This makes them a remarkable ingredient and has been adopted by renowned chefs to flavor up their signature dishes.

 What is a substitute for Fresno peppers?

-We have discussed considerably about the jalapeno and fresno pepper.
+We have discussed considerably the jalapeno and Fresno pepper.
 That being said, jalapeno peppers are the closest substitute.
 And then comes the ‘'Santa Fe Grande pepper, and serrano pepper.